Rockies vs. Padres Player Props Betting Odds

-Player prop bet odds for Juan Soto, Charlie Blackmon and others are available when the San Diego Padres visit the Colorado Rockies at Coors Field on Friday (first pitch at 8:40 PM ET).
+Juan Soto and Charlie Blackmon are two of the players with prop bets available when the San Diego Padres and the Colorado Rockies play at Coors Field on Saturday (at 3:10 PM ET).

 Rockies vs. Padres Game Info